What are the different Call Center Jargons

 Cost Per Call

-Total costs (fixed and variable) are divided by total calls for a given time.
+In call center jargon, Cost per call is the Total costs (fixed and variable) and are divided by total calls for a given time.

 The services and resources that bring the public into contact with a brand are known as customer touchpoints.